snarrenberg/westerparse/docs/start.rst

 `GitHub <https://github.com/snarrenberg/westerparse/releases>`_,
 place it in a directory of your choice, and unzip it.
 For example:

+To install directly from GitHub:

 .. code-block:: shell

-   $  tar -xvf westerparse-1.1.0alpha.tar.gz
+   $ git+git://github.com/snarrenberg/westerparse.git

-Navigate to the :literal:`src` directory inside :literal:`westerparse` and start :literal:`python`.
+Navigate to the main :literal:`westerparse` package directory and start :literal:`python`.

 .. code-block:: shell